saikumarmaroju13-crypto/Saikumar/README.md

 I am Saikumar-Data-driven and detail-oriented Sr. Data Researcher with 3 years experience.
 I am actively seeking new opportunities as a Data Analyst or Business Analyst to apply my analytical skills and business knowledge in driving impactful data-driven decisions.

--With extensive expertise in Excel, SQL, Python, Power BI and both descriptive and inferential statistics, I specialize in data analysis, manipulation, modeling and mining to uncover actionable business insights.
+With extensive expertise in Excel, SQL, Python, Power BI and both descriptive and inferential statistics, I specialize in data analysis, manipulation, modeling and mining to uncover actionable business insights.

--Currently working at FINACPLUS GLOBAL I focus on researching commercial real estate companies and delivering high-quality accurate data sets that drive client research and business decision-making.
+Currently working at FINACPLUS GLOBAL I focus on researching commercial real estate companies and delivering high-quality accurate data sets that drive client research and business decision-making.

--I am passionate about leveraging analytical tools and business acumen to support special projects, enhance research quality and foster data-driven outcomes that advance organizational goals.
+I am passionate about leveraging analytical tools and business acumen to support special projects, enhance research quality and foster data-driven outcomes that advance organizational goals.
 Recognized for reliability, attention to detail and a collaborative approach to    learning and development.

-**Skills**
+# Skills

 -Data Analysis on Commercial Real Estate and Preparing Reports: Conduct comprehensive analysis of commercial real estate data, identifying trends, patterns and key performance indicators.
 Generate detailed, accurate reports that provide actionable insights for             stakeholders to support informed decision-making and strategic planning.
 -Advanced Excel: Proficient in using advanced Excel features such as Conditional Formatting to highlight data trends, Pivot Tables to summarize large datasets dynamically and Lookup Functions (VLOOKUP, HLOOKUP) to cross-reference data efficiently.
 Skilled in creating charts and visualizations for effective data presentation and utilizing complex formulas and functions for data calculation and automation.
 -Advanced SQL: Expertise in writing complex SQL queries involving multiple types of JOINS (INNER, LEFT, RIGHT, FULL) to combine data from various tables.
 Skilled in aggregation functions (SUM, COUNT, AVG), subqueries and Common Table Expressions (CTEs) to simplify complex data retrieval tasks.
 Experienced in generating custom reports by querying relational databases to extract and analyze relevant datasets.